googlefonts/roboto-flex-spacing-axis-demo/README.md

 Roboto Flex SPAC is an experimental version of [Roboto Flex] which includes an additional *spacing* axis (`SPAC`).

-The spacing axis is a new way to modify the default spacing of a font.
-While the automatic tracking function provided by applications adds a fixed value to all glyph widths, the spacing axis allows the designer to define **proportional** changes to the glyph margins, and a separate set of kerning values too.
+The spacing axis offers a new way to modify the default spacing of a font.
+While the automatic tracking function provided by applications adds a fixed value to all glyph widths, the spacing axis allows the designer to define **proportional** changes to the glyph margins, and use a different set of kerning values as well.

 Notes on the workflow